 Even if you feel that you need a bit more fidelity in your comics, there are a lot of tools out there to help you.
 You can take photographs and trace them, you can use online comic templates and you can create comics from online comic generators such as Pixton.

 COACH: For a high-quality finished product, such as one for learning purposes, is it best to sketch and scan or to start digitally with a tool like Illustrator?

 KEVIN: I don’t think there’s one right way to do it.
 I draw directly on a Wacom Cintiq into Illustrator but I also sometimes start with a piece of paper to sketch out the ideas.
-[Editor’s Note: Beginners may want to start with the much less expensive Wacom Bamboo tablet.]
+[Editor’s Note: Beginners may wish to start with the much less expensive Wacom Bamboo tablet or something similar.]
 My thinking is that it will inevitably end up going digital for final touch up.
 It really is a personal choice though.
 Most professional comic book artists start on pencil and paper and they certainly put out quality products.

 COACH: In terms of the storyline, do you have a few tips to help beginners avoid common mistakes?

 KEVIN: The one I mention most is not to overuse captions to narrate what’s happening in a scene.
-When that happens, you’re essentially using the words as a crutch rather than telling the story through the comic itself and lose a lot of the effectiveness of comics.
+When that happens, you’re essentially using the words as a crutch rather than telling the story through the comic itself.
+That makes you lose a lot of the effectiveness of comics.

 COACH: Do you see a bias against the comic visual style?
 Should we prepare for resistance?